yvon/voxta-calendar/README.md

 # Voxta Calendar Provider

 This provider generates daily calendars for companions in [Voxta](https://github.com/VoxTA/VoxTA).
-It creates unique daily activities that are injected into the conversation context, allowing the AI to naturally reference them.
+It creates unique daily activities using Voxta's text generation module, taking into account each character's profile and personality.
+These activities are then injected into the conversation context, allowing the AI to naturally reference them.

 *Note: This project is not officially associated with the Voxta project.*

 ## Features

-- Generation of personalized daily schedules
+- Generation of personalized daily schedules using Voxta's text generation capabilities
+- Character-specific activities based on individual character profiles
 - Automatic injection into conversation context
 - Takes activity history into account